How To Find a Mentor in 8 Steps (Plus Mentorship Tips)

 What is a mentor?

-Some benefits of mentorship include:
+Some potential benefits of working with a mentor include:

-Building professional connections for future opportunities
+Developing professional connections for future opportunities

 Having a reliable source for a letter of recommendation